Capital Market Assumptions: A Comprehensive Global Approach for the Next 20 Years

 Highlights

-- Fixed income return expectations are higher compared with 2021 due to higher starting bond yields.
+• Fixed income return expectations are higher than last year due to higher starting bond yields.

-Expectations based on our 2022 capital market assumptions
+Expectations based on our 2023 capital market assumptions1

 U.S. Equities